An ensemble learning method for variable selection: application to high dimensional data and missing values: Simulations

 \subsubsection{Influence of $\Nbvardraw$}

 Figure \ref{fig_k_complet} reports the number of true positives and the number of false negatives according to the number of variables sampled in the algorithm (when $\Nbind>\Nbvar$ without missing values).
 Surprisingly, the number of true positives is globally decreasing when $\Nbvardraw$ is increasing, like the false positive rate.
 More precisely, the increase is important for stepwise, while it remains moderate for lasso and knockoff.
-The opposite could be expected since the regression scheme is more noised if $\Nbvardraw$ is small (cf Section \ref{math}).
-The reason is that the counterpart to increasing $\Nbvardraw$ is to decrease the degrees of freedom attributed to the model selection process.
+The opposite could be expected since the signal to noise ratio of the regression scheme is smaller if $\Nbvardraw$ is small (cf Section \ref{math}).
+One possible reason is that the counterpart to increasing $\Nbvardraw$ is to decrease the degrees of freedom attributed to the model selection process.
 However, by drawing $\Nbvardraw$ among $\Nbvar$, the gain to increase $\Nbvardraw$ is small because the probability of selecting significant variables is small (here 8 over 300), while degrees of freedom are decreasing, implying a loss of power, but not a substantial decrease of noise on the regression scheme.

 The behaviour is more severe for stepwise.
-Indeed, this procedure additionnaly often rejects the null if there are no significant variables in the subset.
+Indeed, this procedure additionally often rejects the null if there are no significant variables in the subset.
 Such cases are more frequent when $\Nbvardraw$ is small and tends to disappear when $\Nbvardraw$ increases.

-Note that similar results are observed for the high dimensional setting (Figure \ref{fig_k_complet_gddim} in Appendix) or when data are incomplete (Figures \ref{fig_k_incomplet_mcar} and \ref{fig_k_incomplet_mar} in Appendix).
+Note that similar results are observed for the high-dimensional setting (Figure \ref{fig_k_complet_gddim} in Appendix) or when data are incomplete (Figures \ref{fig_k_incomplet_mcar} and \ref{fig_k_incomplet_mar} in Appendix).